 - They need additional support and/or comfort or customization for medical reasons

 - Their mattress is too firm – they can add a mattress pad or topper to adjust the firmness

 - Their current mattress is older and no longer comfortable but they are not ready to replace it

 - They want to waterproof/protect their bed but they don’t want a mattress protector

 - Their mattress protector makes noise and they want to muffle it with a comfortable mattress pad

 Mattress pads tend to be a little more expensive than mattress protectors but both can be found in a range of prices that fit most budgets.

 Do I Need Both?

-Deciding which is best for you should start with your priorities.
-Do you need to protect your mattress from frequent accidents or do you suffer from serious allergens?
+Deciding which is best for someone should start with their priorities.
+Do they need to protect their mattress from frequent accidents or do they suffer from serious allergens?
 Consider a mattress protector.